Fostering a pet is one of the best ways you can be a lifesaver for pets! For those looking to help save animal lives, this is a great way to do so.

 Yes, lots of wonderful people foster animals but there are always more animals that need help!
-Any assistance you can provide can make the difference for an animal and the organization that is caring for him or her.
+Any assistance you can provide can make a difference for an animal and the organization that is caring for him or her.
 There are plenty of types of pets who need foster care including senior pets and even small pets like rabbits or birds.
 The need is great so please consider helping!

 MYTH: #4: I don’t have enough room.

 Don’t let this stop you!
-A spare bedroom, a bathroom or a corner where you can set up or playpen or kennel is all you really need.
+A spare bedroom, a bathroom, or a corner where you can set up or playpen or kennel is all you really need.
 Remember, whatever space you have at home is probably more than the pet has now!